 Round course (1m2f/1m4f)

-As for distances on the round course over 1m2f-1m4f, then double-figure stalls dominated, with runners tending to fan out down the middle in an attempt to avoid getting caught on the inside (low stalls).
+As for distances on the round course over 1m2f-1m4f, then double-figure stalls dominated, with runners fanning out down the middle in an attempt to avoid getting caught on the inside (low stalls).
 This became more pronounced in bigger fields, as can be seen:

 16+ runner fields

-With six superb two-year-old events for punters to sort through across the five days, the use of statistics are required in order of cracking such tricky puzzles, and with that in mind, here are some handy stats that may help point the way.
+With six high-class juvenile events for punters to sort through across the five days, the use of statistics can be useful in cracking such tricky puzzles, so with that in mind, here are some handy stats that may help point the way.

 |Last time out||Wins-Runs (%)||£1 P/L|

 |No. of UK runs|

 (British form only)